 Why Data Matters at the Grassroots Level

-With children's participation in football in England staying consistently high—around 40 percent of 5 to 16-year-olds played during the 2023-24 season—the spotlight on quality development is brighter than ever.
-You can explore this trend in the comprehensive report on football sport involvement in England.
+With children's participation in football in England staying consistently high, with around 40 percent of 5 to 16-year-olds playing during the 2023-24 season, the spotlight on quality development is brighter than ever.
+You can explore this trend in the report on football sport involvement in England.
 This technology supports that development with hard numbers.

 - Objective Feedback: You can stop saying "you need to work harder" and start saying "your sprint distance dropped by 20% in the last 15 minutes."
 It's specific and impossible to argue with.